 Oil, natural gas liquids and natural gas commodity prices in North America continue to see volatility, and in general all trade at discounts to comparable world-wide bench-marks.
 This increases risk to CES' customers and reduces their available cash flow.
 In particular, West Texas Intermediate ("WTI") crude prices had been on a steady decline since mid-2014 reaching a low in Q1 2015 of \$44/bbl on market concerns of over-supply and OPEC's decision in November 2014 not to support oil prices through production cuts.
-WTI has recently risen above the \$50/bbl range and Brent has been trading above \$60/bbl.
-However, prices are likely to continue to see volatility in the face of both production and supply issues, geopolitical forces, and other macroeconomic forces.
-The forward curves for 2016 and 2017 are trading around \$70/bbl which is far below the \$100/bbl pricing enjoyed by operators between July 2013 and July 2014.
+In Q2 2015, WTI rose above \$60/bbl but in Q3 the price of WTI has retraced to the low of \$44/bbl experienced in Q1.
+Prices are likely to continue to see volatility in the face of both production and supply issues, geopolitical forces, and other macro-economic forces.
+The forward curves for 2016 and 2017 are trading around \$55/bbl which is far below the \$100/bbl pricing enjoyed by operators between July 2013 and July 2014.
 In addition, many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI.
-Furthermore, there is on-going uncertainty around the ability for WCSB producers to reach markets with regulatory approvals of several proposed pipeline projects in limbo and potential changes to the crude by rail industry in the face of several derailments.
+Furthermore, there is ongoing uncertainty around the ability for WCSB producers to reach markets with regulatory approvals of several proposed pipeline projects in limbo and potential changes to the crude by rail industry in the face of several derailments.
 Natural gas prices have remained relatively weak since their peak in 2008.
 Since mid-2012, there had been a modest recovery in natural gas prices in North America.
 However, cooler summer weather in 2014, followed up by a warmer winter heating season has resulted in higher gas storage inventory levels which has seen a corresponding retreat in natural gas prices throughout North America.
-The futures curve for Nymex Henry Hub is trading below \$3.00 per MMBtu for 2015 and around \$3.00 per MMBtu for 2016.
+The futures curve for Nymex Henry Hub is trading just over \$3.00 per MMBtu for 2015 and 2016.
 In response to overall low commodity prices, drilling activity has slowed considerably and pricing pressure from customers has increased.
-Spring break-up in WCSB came early and it is uncertain when activity in WCSB will pick-up coming out of this traditionally slow time.
-In the US, the drilling rig count has been consistently falling week over week and it is unclear at what level it will bottom and for how long.
+Spring break-up in WCSB came early in 2015 and activity in WCSB has lagged in Q3.
+In the US, the drilling rig count had been consistently falling week over week throughout Q2 but it appears to have found a near-term bottom and it is unclear for how long it may remain at this level.